nack424/Image-Inpainting-for-Anime-Digital-Painting/README.md

 ## Training

 This model consist of 3 networks namely Coarse Network, Super Resolution Network and Refinement Network.
 First, each network will be pre-trained individualy.
-After that, all networks will be jointly trained with small mask.
-Lastly, all networks will be jointly trained with larger mask.
+After that, all networks will be combinded trained with small mask.
+Lastly, all networks will be combinded trained with larger mask.

 ### Pretrain